 Most people believe that getting a lawyer involved before getting married takes the romance out of things – this is not the case.
 Marriage is actually quite a complicated legal affair, and so a family lawyer can help you to understand the intricacies of the situation, and they can also explain your rights and responsibilities.
 There are certain legal requirements for marriage, and instead of getting confused and perhaps making a mistake, you are better off having a professional explain these to you.

 Also, if you are entering into a marriage with a range of your own assets and wealth, then getting a prenup is essential for your safety and the security of your finances.
 This is especially important if there is a substantial difference in wealth between the future spouses.
-A family lawyer will expertly create a prenup that protects your assets during divorce or even after a death.
+A family law attorney will expertly create a prenup that protects your assets during divorce or even after a death.

 2.)
 If You Get Divorced